Skip to content

 // local data

-BufferedReader IN = null; // network read stream
+BufferedReader IN=null; // network read stream

-String response = null; // server response
+String réponse=null; // server response

-// monitoring
+// follow-up

-// error handling
+// error management

 try{

-// Create network read stream
+// create network read stream

-IN = new BufferedReader(new InputStreamReader(client.getInputStream()));
+IN=new BufferedReader(new InputStreamReader(client.getInputStream()));

 while(true){

-// read network stream
+// network streaming

 // display